 Think of Self Myofascial Release as putting a BRAND NEW engine in your body’s chassis.

-Or if you’re like me, think of the effect of doing Self Myofascial Release as like going from driving a Toyota Corolla to tearing down the roads in a brand new Lamborghini.
+Or, if you’re like me, think of the effect of Self Myofascial Release as going from driving a Toyota Corolla to tearing down the roads in a brand new Lamborghini.

-One way I love to do Self Myofascial Release is by using a Lacrosse Ball.
+I love to do Self Myofascial Release by using a Lacrosse Ball.

 Through testing, we’ve found that it is an incredible tool to get deep into where the true dysfunction of your body is located (hips, glutes, posterior delts, lats, and adductors)

-…or even worse, you just SKIP out on the warm-up entirely.
+Or even worse, you SKIP out on the warm-up entirely.

-It’s like taking a car that’s been sitting in the dead of winter for 8 hours and turning on the ignition and immediately taking it drag racing.
+It’s like taking a car sitting in the dead of winter for 8 hours, turning on the ignition, and immediately taking it to drag racing.

-Just one in five active people said that they ‘always’ warm-up and cool down when doing exercise.
+Just one in five active people said they ‘always’ warm up and cool down when exercising.
 Some 24 percent said they ‘never do.’
-The main reasons given by those who don’t warm up were ‘can’t be bothered’ (28%) and ‘it’s not important (27%).
-Three quarters (74%) of people who never warm up have not been shown how to do it.
+28% said they don’t warm up because they can’t be bothered, and 27% said it’s unimportant.
+Three-quarters (74%) of people who never warm up have not been shown how to do it.

-The same study said that many people in the UK may be increasing their risk of injury and joint problems like osteoarthritis in later life by not starting their exercises with a proper warm-up.
+The same study said that many people in the UK might increase their risk of injury and joint problems like osteoarthritis in later life by not starting their exercises with a proper warm-up.

-A proper warm-up before any physical activity does several beneficial things, such as preventing injury, the improvement of performance, raising the core temperature, the reduction of muscle stiffness, and allowing the heart rate to get to a workable rate.
+A proper warm-up before any physical activity does several useful things, such as preventing injury, improving performance, raising the core temperature, reducing muscle stiffness, and allowing the heart rate to get to a workable rate.

-But primarily its main purpose is to wake up your central nervous system to be ready for any type of strenuous activity.
-It’s an ESSENTIAL part of everyone’s workout and it doesn’t have to be boring either.
+But primarily, its main purpose is to wake up your central nervous system to be ready for any strenuous activity.
+It’s an ESSENTIAL part of everyone’s workout, and it doesn’t have to be boring, either.

 What’s a Neuromuscular Activator, aka NMA’s?

-NMA’s are exercises that only require your body weight, and they are used to wake up your entire nervous system.
+NMA’s are exercises that only require your body weight and wake up your entire nervous system.

 Most generic warm-up routines involve cardio machines such as the treadmill, stair stepper, or stationary bicycle.
-These only address one part of the body, which is usually the lower body.
+These only address one part of the body, usually the lower body.